 Artist's conception of an IFE powerplantWe further inertial fusion energy as a future power source, primarily through R&D on heavy-ion induction accelerators.
-Our program is part of a "Virtual National Laboratory," headquartered in AFRD, that joins us with Lawrence Livermore National Laboratory and the Princeton Plasma Physics Laboratory in close collaboration on inertial fusion driven by beams of heavy ions.
+Our program collaborates closely with Lawrence Livermore National Laboratory and the Princeton Plasma Physics Laboratory in close collaboration on inertial fusion driven by beams of heavy ions.
 The related emergent science of high-energy-density physics (HEDP) has become a major focus.

-For further synergy, we have combined forces with the former Ion Beam Technology Program.
-Their achievements are reported in a separate tab at the top of this page.
+For further synergy, we have combined forces with the Ion Beam Technology Program.

 The accelerator NDCX-II and its uses are the subjects of "A New Accelerator to Study Steps on the Path to Fusion", a feature article by Berkeley Lab's public information department.
 It follows up on earlier stories about NDCX-II and about the role of computer simulation in NDCX-II (a key theme in accelerator design today).